Our Critical Habitat Restorations

 Watch video of buckthorn removal with fungus at St. Croix Bluffs

-Pine Point Park, Stillwater
+Pine Point Park West, Stillwater

 Restored 2016-2020: Butterfly Landing sits on the northeast end of Pine Point Regional Park, a 296 acre park in Washington County that draws 82,000 visitors per year.
 In a collaboration, we converted 14 acres of old agricultural land from corn crops to prairie grasses and wildflowers.
 Butterfly Landing also serves as an ecology education demonstration and field study area.
 A multi-year citizen science pollinator count collects floral visitors with an emphasis on the Karner blue butterfly, Monarch butterfly and Rusty patched bumble bee.
 There are two areas in this park in conversion: 14 acres west of Norell Avenue (work began 2015).